-A recent study found that parents spend the guts of a working day trying to get their children ready for school.
+A research study found that parents spend the guts of a working day trying to get their children ready for school.

 From reminding them to get their belongings, double-checking that they’re dressed and making them breakfast, most parents spend the equivalent of an extra day of work getting our children out the door.

 The survey taken by a cereal company found that the biggest challenge facing parents in the morning is getting their children ready for school.

 Parents surveyed said that they have little to no time getting themselves ready and sometimes go without eating breakfast because all their energy is focused on their kids.